Oliver Lake Interview

 My main influences are Jackie McLean, Eric Dolphy and Duke Ellington.

 You were attending the Association for the Advancement of Creative Musicians.
-What can you tell me about that experience?

 We (the Black Artist group-BAG) did exchange concerts with the AACM .
 A bus load of BAG musicians went and performed in Chicago and bus load of AACM musicians came to St. Louis (my home) and performed at the BAG building …..this was around 1969 -1970

-Black Artists Group was your first "group" is that right?
+Were Black Artists Group your first group?